-An informational webinar on July 10, 2023, from 11:00 a.m. to 12:30 p.m.
-PT will provide details about both the BHBH Program and this RFA and application process.
+An informational webinar on March 14, 2024, from 11:00 a.m. to 12:00 p.m.
+PT, will provide details about both the BHBH Program and this RFA and application process.
 Applicants for both planning and implementation grants are strongly encouraged to attend.
 Registration is required.
 The webinar will be recorded and posted on the BHBH Program website.

-In addition, during the RFA period, AHP will conduct a BHBH Program 101 webinar and provide two rounds of office hours open to all prospective applicants.
+In addition, during the RFA period, AHP will provide two rounds of office hours open to all prospective applicants.
+The previously recorded BHBH Program Tribal Bridge Housing 101 webinar and slides are available on the BHBH Program website, under Resources, on the Tribes and Tribal Entities page.
 Applicants may also request a consultation.
-More information will be available on the BHBH Program website.
+More information is available on the BHBH Program website.